openhab/openhab-docs/_addons_bindings/zwave/doc/forest/shuttlesl_0_0.md

 ## Channels

-The following table summarises the channels available for the Forest Shuttle S/L, Forest Group NL
+The following table summarises the channels available for the Shuttle S/L -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|